aWildOtto/tetris/README.md

 ## Additional features
 1. Score board and game level. dropping speed increase for every 1000 points
 2. Game state and interaction.
-Shows Game in Progress/Game over/Game Paused for coorisponding game state, also shows a line to interact with player. e.g. 1 Line cleared
+Shows Game in Progress/Game over/Game Paused for corresponding game state, also shows a line to interact with player. e.g. 1 Line cleared
 3. Pause game by pressing p, resume by pressing P again
 4. Press Space to drop to bottom instantly
-5. Virtual buttons coorisponding to all the keyboard keys
+5. Virtual buttons corresponding to all the keyboard keys

 ## How to use